UtilityBase logoUtilityBase

 A UUID (Universally Unique Identifier, also called a GUID in Microsoft ecosystems) is a 128-bit value written as 32 hexadecimal characters in five dash-separated groups: 8-4-4-4-12, like f47ac10b-58cc-4372-a567-0e02b2c3d479.
 The format is standardized by RFC 4122, so a UUID generated on any system is understood by every other.

 Two positions carry meaning.
-The first character of the third group is the version number — a 4 there means version 4, the random kind.
+The first character of the third group is the version number.
+A 4 there means version 4, the random kind.
 The first character of the fourth group encodes the 'variant,' which for standard UUIDs is 8, 9, a, or b.
 Everything else in a v4 UUID is random: 122 bits of it.

 Why collisions are practically impossible